Plans for a national aviation policy for Ireland to be outlined at Dublin conference

 Ireland and Bermuda facilitate Islamic aviation financing structures

-Both Ireland and Bermuda are being looked at as host jurisdictions to facilitate Islamic financing rules for aviation finance, with Bermuda, for example, hosting the $290m aircraft engine securitisation carried out by GE Capital Aviation Services this Summer, the first closed since 2008.
-Ireland too has been to the fore in developing Sharia compliant structures this year: Ernst & Young's John Hannigan writes on developments in the Republic of Ireland's hosting regime.
+Both Ireland and Bermuda are being looked at as host jurisdictions to facilitate Islamic financing rules for aviation finance, with Bermuda, for example, hosting the $290m aircraft engine securitisation carried out by GE Capital Aviation Services in 2011, the first closed since 2008.
+Ireland too has been to the fore in developing Sharia compliant structures: Ernst & Young's John Hannigan writes on developments in the Republic of Ireland's hosting regime.

 Aircraft leasing in Ireland